NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
 This might include package relationships and other annotations that we wish to include for each data file.
-To accomodate this, we would add another metadata directory (e.g., `annotations`), and include an additional metadata file using the same PID-based annotation approach described above for system metadata.
+To accomodate this, we could add another metadata directory (e.g., `annotations`) as a sibling to the `objects` directory, and include an additional metadata file using the same PID-based annotation approach described above for system metadata.
 This enables the storage system to be used to store arbitrary additional metadata in a structured and predictable way but that does not require external database access to predict its location and type.
+Alternatively, we could use mime-multipart or a similar multipart file encoding to include multiple metadata files in the PID-encoded metadata file.

 **Aside: Merkle trees** While we plan to hash whole objects as described above, there also can be benefits of chunking data into smaller blocks and arranging